martimy/clab_sdn_dcn/README.md

 ## Try this

-After starting the lab as above, start the Ryu controller and the FlowManager:
+After starting the lab as above, start the Ryu controller and the FlowManager.
+The example below shows how to start the FlowManager app that allows you to populate the flow tables manually.

 ```
-$ docker exec -d clab-sdn-dcn-ctrl ryu-manager flowmanager/flowmanager.py --observe-links
+$ docker exec -d clab-sdn-dcn-ctrl ryu-manager flowmanager/flowmanager.py --verbose --observe-links
 ```

 Confirm that all switches are connected to the controller: